-To have best transmission quality, cable length shall not exceed 100 meters.
-Connect one end of the Ethernet Cable to the RJ-45 connector of the camera, and plug the other end of the cable to the network switch or PC.
+To have the best transmission quality, cable length shall not exceed 100 meters.
+Connect one end of the Ethernet cable to the RJ-45 connector of the All-in-One cable, and plug the other end of the cable to the network switch or PC.

-In some cases, Ethernet crossover cable might be needed when connecting the IP camera directly to PC.
+NOTE!
+In some cases, Ethernet crossover cable might be needed when connecting the camera directly to the PC.

-Check the status of the link indicator and activity indicator LEDs.
+Check the status of the link indicator and the activity indicator LEDs.
 If the LEDs are unlit, check the LAN connection.